A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

 \subsection{Comparison with Other Leading Algorithms}

-We now validate the performance of the proposed scheme, \ie, group-based sparse coding with non-convex $w\ell_p$-norm (GSC-$w\ell_p$) minimization for image inpainting and image CS recovery with the proposed adaptive dictionary learning method, by comparing it with recent state-of-the-art methods.
+We now validate the performance of the proposed scheme, \ie, group-based sparse coding with non-convex $w\ell_p$-norm (GSC-$w\ell_p$) minimization for image inpainting and image CS recovery with the designed adaptive dictionary learning method, through comparing it with recent state-of-the-art methods\footnote{We would like to thank the authors of \cite{40,41,42,43,44,45,46,47,48,49,50,64,65,66,70,71} for kindly providing their software or codes.}.

-In image inpainting, we compare GSC-$w\ell_p$ with five other competing methods: SALSA~\cite{42}, BPFA \cite{43}, IPPO \cite{44}, JSM~\cite{45} and Aloha~\cite{46}.
-Table~\ref{lab:9} lists the PSNR results for a collection of 8 color images for these five methods.
-The average gains of the proposed GSC-$w\ell_p$ over SALSA, BPFA, IPPO, JSM and Aloha methods are as much as 4.06dB, 2.26dB, 1.06dB, 1.25dB and 1.62dB, respectively.
-The visual comparison of image $\emph{Zebra}$ with 80\% pixels missing is shown in Fig.~\ref{fig:8}.
-It can be seen that SALSA and BPFA could not reconstruct sharp edges and fine details.
-The IPPO, JSM and Aloha methods produce images with a much better visual quality than SALSA and BPFA, but still suffer from some undesirable artifacts, such as the ringing effects.
-By contrast, the proposed GSC-$w\ell_p$ not only preserves sharp edges and fine details, but also eliminates the ringing effects.
+{In image inpainting, we compare the proposed GSC-$w\ell_p$ with nine state-of-the-art methods: SALSA \cite{41}, BPFA \cite{42}, IPPO \cite{43}, JSM \cite{44}, Aloha \cite{45}, BKSVD \cite{64}, NGS \cite{65}, IRCNN \cite{70} and IDBP \cite{71}.
+Note that BPFA, IPPO, JSM and Aloha are the image inpainting baseline methods.
+IRCNN and IDBP are the deep learning based methods, which use strong deep convolutional neural network (CNN).
+Table~\ref{lab:7} lists the PSNR results for a collection of 8 color images for these methods.
+It can be seen that the proposed GSC-$w\ell_p$ outperforms the other competing methods in most cases.
+The average gains of the proposed GSC-$w\ell_p$ over SALSA, BPFA, IPPO, JSM, Aloha, BKSVD, NGS, IRCNN and IDBP methods are as much as 4.06dB, 2.26dB, 1.06dB, 1.25dB, 1.62dB, 2.93dB, 2.70dB, 0.43dB and 1.21dB, respectively.
+The visual comparisons of image $\emph{Zebra}$ and image $\emph{Starfish}$ with 80\% pixels missing are shown in Fig.~\ref{fig:8} and Fig.~\ref{fig:13}, respectively.
+It can be seen that SALSA and BKSVD could not reconstruct sharp edges and fine details.
+The BPFA, IPPO, JSM, Aloha, NGS, IRCNN and IDBP methods produce the restored images with a much better visual quality than SALSA and BKSVD, but still suffer from some undesirable artifacts, such as the ringing effects.
+The proposed GSC-$w\ell_p$ not only preserves sharp edges and fine details, but also eliminates the ringing effects.}